parabolic/parabolic.github.io/_posts/2019-01-06-welcome-to-jekyll.markdown

 <br/>

-This is easily solvable by mounting a volume from the root level of the project to the running container and Jekyll will be able to detect the changes, but we will soon find out that the all the files that where created by the dockerized Jekyll app on the host system will be owned by the root user or any other user rather that the one that we are logged into our system with.
-This is standard behavior in the case we have not specified the `USER` instruction and it makes matters very inconvenient by having to `chown` the files back to our current system user.
+This is easily solvable by mounting a volume from the root level of the project to the running container and Jekyll will be able to detect the changes done from the host, but we will soon find out that all the files that where created by the dockerized Jekyll app on the host system will be owned by the root user or any other user rather that the one that we are logged into our system with.
+This is normal behavior but it makes matters very inconvenient by having to `chown` the files back to our current system user.

 <br/>
 Note:

 The solution that I am about to explain can be used for other web applications too.
-If we want our changes to be conveyed to the running application inside the container immediately, we should have a similar implementation.
+If we want our changes to be conveyed to the running application inside the container immediately and with the proper UID and GID set, we should have a similar implementation.

 <br/>
 ### Solution
-It is apparent that we would need to somehow sync the the correct UID and GID between the host and the container, otherwise we would need to change the ownership manually with the command `chown`.
+It is apparent that we would need to somehow sync the the correct UID and GID between the host and the container, otherwise we would need to manually change the ownership back to our system user with the `chown` command.
-In order to do so we need to do some extra work.
-I am usually running and building docker with docker-compose which in this case will help in leveraging the final result.
+In order to do so some extra work needs to be done.
+I am usually running and building docker with docker-compose which will help in leveraging the final result.

-Firstly we need to somehow tell docker of our current user's UID and GID and since docker-compose will be doing all the hard work we need to inject said UID and GID from it.
-It turns out that with [docker-compose.yml] you can specify environment variables which will be passed to the container as build arguments.
+Firstly we need to somehow tell the container about our current UID and GID and since docker-compose will be controlling the lifecycle of the container we need to inject said UID and GID from it.
+It turns out that with [docker-compose.yml] you can read environment variables which will be passed to the container as arguments (can be used with environment variables as well).

 <br/>
 ```yaml